Adding Both Single-Word and Multi-Word Tags to a Jekyll Post

 If we want to add both single-word and multi-word tags to our posts, here is how to do it.

-variable, whatever we set it to, will be a single tag.
+Jekyll lets us set tags in two ways, with either the tag or the tags variable in the post’s front matter.
+With the tag variable, whatever we set it to, will be a single tag.
 For example

 However, the line

-as tags?
+What should we do if we want to add, for example, both ruby and ruby on rails as tags?
 We can’t use any of the above methods, but there’s a way: yaml lists.

 We can write it in two styles, either with each tag on its own line, indented, starting with a dash and a space: